calvenjs/Steam-Game-Recommender-with-RBM/README.md

 # Steam-Game-Recommender
 ## Overview
-This repo uses a really small Steam Video Games dataset from Kaggle (https://www.kaggle.com/tamber/steam-video-games), perform simple EDA, Feature Engineering and GBM.
+This repo uses a Steam Video Games dataset from Kaggle (https://www.kaggle.com/tamber/steam-video-games) to perform simple EDA, Feature Engineering and finally a Recommender System using GBM to recommend input (mock) users games that he/she may possibly like.